When Aurora reads a configuration file and finds a Job definition, it:

 for how to configure health checks.

-There are various ways that an active Task
+There are various ways that an active Task can transition into a terminal

 state.
 By definition, it can never leave this state.
 However, depending on

-nature of the termination and the originating Job
+nature of the termination and the originating Job definition

-), a replacement Task
+(e.g. service, max_task_failures), a replacement Task might be

 scheduled.

-can terminate without direct user interaction.
+A RUNNING Task can terminate without direct user interaction.
 For

 example, it may be a finite computation that finishes, even something as

-, or it could be an exceptional condition in
+simple as echo hello world., or it could be an exceptional condition in

 a long-lived service.
-If the Task
+If the Task is successful (its underlying

-processes have succeeded with exit status 0
+processes have succeeded with exit status 0 or finished without

-reaching failure limits) it moves into FINISHED
+reaching failure limits) it moves into FINISHED state.
+If it finished

-after reaching a set of failure limits, it goes into FAILED
+after reaching a set of failure limits, it goes into FAILED state.

-which is subject to rescheduling will be temporarily
+A terminated TASK which is subject to rescheduling will be temporarily

-, if it is considered to be flapping.
+THROTTLED, if it is considered to be flapping.
 A task is flapping, if its

 previous invocation was terminated after less than 5 minutes (scheduler

 default).
-The time penalty a task has to remain in the THROTTLED
+The time penalty a task has to remain in the THROTTLED state,

 before it is eligible for rescheduling, increases with each consecutive